 Costs of Power Window Switch Replacement

-Below are the costs to replace a power window switch using the same labor rate:
+For some estimates on costs to replace a power window switch on specific vehicles, using a $100 per hour labor rate:

 - 2005 Civic

 The labor time is estimated at 0.3 of an hour.
 A factory driver-door switch costs about $149, and a Standard part costs about $87.
 The window switch for any of the other doors costs about $23 for a factory part, and about $14 for a Standard part.
 The total cost to replace a driver’s door window switch would be about $179 using factory parts, or about $117 using aftermarket parts.